lammps/lammps/doc/src/variable.rst

 quantity, which becomes the value of the variable whenever it is evaluated.
 For *vector*\ -style variables the formula must compute a vector of quantities, which becomes the value of the variable whenever it is evaluated.
-The calculated vector can be on length one, but it cannot be a simple scalar value like that produced by an equal-style compute.
+The calculated vector can be of length one, but it cannot be a simple scalar value like that produced by an equal-style compute.
 I.e. the formula for a vector-style variable must have at least one quantity in it that refers to a global vector produced by a